May King Van Rensselaer: Founding of the Museum of the City of New York

-In 1917, Van Rensselaer delivered a speech to at the annual meeting of the New York Historical Society in which she criticized the Society's lack of passion and organization.
+In 1917, Van Rensselaer delivered a speech at the annual meeting of the New York Historical Society in which she criticized the Society's lack of passion and organization.

 The New York Times quoted her as saying, "I have been attending the meetings of the New-York Historical Society for nearly three years, and have not heard one new or advanced scientific thought, although many distinguished scholars have visited the city."
 She continued by remarking that "instead of an imposing edifice filled with treasures from old New York, what do we find?
 Only a deformed monstrosity filled with curiosities, ill arranged and badly assorted."

 Some scholars credit Van Rensselaer's speech as spurring on the founding of the Museum of the City of New York, which officially opened six years later in 1923.
 The Museum was initially housed in Gracie Mansion, the former country home of her father, Archibald Gracie.
-Today, Gracie Mansion is now the official residence of the Mayor of New York City.
+Today, Gracie Mansion is the official residence of the Mayor of New York City.

 Van Rensselaer was also a founding member of the Colonial Dames of America.